stouch/docs/help/questions.md

 The JWT Token can't have it's length of validity modified if you need anything more than that, you can either [refresh the token](/api/reference.html#refresh-auth-token) to get a new token, or you can utilise the [Static tokens](/api/reference.html#static-tokens), however, static tokens are less secure.

+## Files

+### How can I increase the 2MB limit on file uploads?

+Directus pulls the file limit based on the upload limit that's configured for your PHP environment.
+The values you're looking for are `upload_max_filesize` and `post_max_size`.
+These can both be found in your `php.ini` file.

 ## Scripts

 ### Will the bin scripts update all my projects?